What can I do if my visa is refused?

 Common situations

 A visa refusal can occur in many different circumstances.
-Understanding where you stand helps clarify what steps may be available.
+The circumstances of a refusal can affect what steps may be available.

 You may have received a visa refusal if: